ianwalter/vuepress-theme-brooks/README.md

-# @vuepress/theme-default
+# @ianwalter/vuepress-theme-brooks

-> theme-default for VuePress
+> A flexible VuePress theme based on the default theme

 ## Plugins